douglaslassance/shaker-example/README.md

 # Shaker Plugin Example Project

 This is an example Unreal Engine 4 project to demonstrate Shaker.

+## Usage

-The plugin provides a scene component and a generic shake blueprint class to shake anything and everything in your level.
+The plugin provides a scene component and a generic shake blueprint class used to define shake presets.
 Download the project to get a clearer idea on how to use the plugin.

 ## Support